Updated: September 6, 2023 by CanCat Eat

 - Fresh fruit and vegetables

-- Vitamin, minerals, and Probiotics
+- Vitamins, minerals, and Probiotics

 Ingredient

 We should feed our cats that are not eatable by humans.
-Cat’s stomach is sensitive to some ingredients that may cause allergies.
+A cat’s stomach is sensitive to some ingredients that may cause allergies.
 Unhealthy ingredients in cat food can cause vomiting and tummy upset.
 To avoid these, you should avoid unnecessary ingredients like grain and low-quality meat from the food.
 Picking a grain-free cat food avoids any sensitive problems.

 Moisture

-Vitamin and Minerals
+Vitamins and Minerals

 Caloric Content